pawelad/zenboard/README.md

 Based on proof of concept by [@kuuji][kuuji] - [kuuji/dashub][kuuji dashub]

 Usable at the moment, but very much a work in progress.
+Expect breaking changes with each release before 1.0

 ## High level overview
 Zenboard aims to provide an easy way to create a filtered and read only views of a Zenhub boards.
-It's currently used to give customers an overview of their issues that doesn't require double lifting (we already use ZenHub to track that), allows specifying exactly which issues and comments should be visible, and can be used without a GitHub account.
+It's currently used to give customers an overview of their issues that doesn't require double lifting (if you already use ZenHub to track that), allows specifying which issues and comments should be visible based on couple of factors, and can be used without a GitHub account inside the organization.

-Caching is built in and a priority because of the sheer number of requests to both ZenHub and GitHub APIs needed to generate the board view.
+Caching is builtin and a priority because of the sheer number of requests to both ZenHub and GitHub APIs needed to generate the board view and necessary data.
+GitHub and ZenHub webhooks are used to refresh the cache, so the data should theoretically always be up to date.

+There is a REST API with docs for all important endpoints, courtesy of Django REST Framework.

-See [TODO.md][todo list] for current, loose roadmap.
+See [TODO.md][todo list] for current roadmap.

 ## Running Zenboard
 Take a look [here][running zenboard] if you want to run Zenboard yourself, either locally or in production, and [open an issue][zenboard new issue] if you have any questions or problems.

+Make sure that provided GitHub API token has access rights to the repository you want to use and can create webhooks, which will be created automatically on board creation.

+ZenHub unfortunately doesn't allow automatic webhook creation so you need to add it manually and point it to - `https://<zenboard_url>/webhooks/zenhub/`.

+Django [Sites][django sites] framework is used to get the full URLs so make sure that you configured your domain before creating any boards.

 ## Contributions
 Feel free to use, ask, fork, star, report bugs, fix them, suggest enhancements,